github/libprojfs/README.md

 Linux kernel module (assuming that proves to be necessary to meet our performance criteria).

-The VFSforGit API, which is currently supported through the use of the `--enable-vfs-api` configuration option to libprojfs, may at some point refactored out of this library entirely and handled exclusively within Linux-specific code in the VFSforGit project.
+The VFSForGit API, which is currently supported through the use of the `--enable-vfs-api` configuration option to libprojfs, may at some point refactored out of this library entirely and handled exclusively within Linux-specific code in the VFSForGit project.
 However, for the moment it has proven efficient to keep it within this library while libprojfs undergoes rapid early development.